Health Center

 Pregnancy

 Many problems related to pregnancy can be treated by a physical therapist.
-This includes treatment to reduce pain as well as muscle, bone, and joint problems if experienced.
+This includes treatment to reduce pain, address muscle, bone, and joint problems if experienced, and improve balance to reduce falls.
 Physical therapists can develop or adjust a personalized exercise program to enable you to continue (most) activities during pregnancy.
 They also can help you safely get back to any activities that you had to stop due to medical reasons.

 Unless there is a medical reason, most women can maintain their physical activity level during pregnancy and resume after giving birth.
 Physical activity during pregnancy helps to maintain overall fitness, manage blood pressure, and reduces the risk of: